behroozbc/DuckDuckGoDotNet/README_EN.md

 ## Proxy

-The package supports HTTP/HTTPS/SOCKS proxies.
+The package supports http/https/socks proxies.
 Example: http://user:pass@example.com:3128.
-Use a rotating proxy; otherwise, each time the DuckDuckGoSearch class is instantiated, it will use a new proxy.
+Use a rotating proxy.
+Otherwise, a new proxy will be used for each instantiation of the DuckDuckGoSearch class.

 ## Chat

-To chat with the ready DuckDuckGo AI, you can use the following command:
+To chat with the ready-to-use DuckDuckGo AI, you can use the following command.

 ```c#
 /// <summary>